 PASS THE SALT

-For the 2015 NBA Finals, ESPN invited Ferrel to their studios, where he demonstrated his artistic prowess by rendering LeBron James and Steph Curry on top of the anchors’ desk.
+For the 2015 NBA Finals, ESPN invited Ferrel to their studios, where he demonstrated his artistic prowess by rendering James, then with the Cavaliers, and Curry on top of the anchors’ desk.

 As contemporary as Ferrel’s subjects are, the underlying art form — creating temporary masterpieces with fine particles — is ancient.
 For centuries, tantric buddhist monks have created images of intricate mandalas using millions of grains of sand.